numat/tripplite/README.md

 ## Prometheus Exporter

 This package offers an extra install to include a [Prometheus Exporter](https://prometheus.io/docs/instrumenting/exporters/) which allows for data collection into a prometheus time series database.
-Esentially it's a small `HTTP` server that allows Prometheus to *scrape* to grab matrics at a configurable period.
+Esentially it's a small `HTTP` server that allows Prometheus to *scrape* grabbing metrics at a configurable period.

 ### Install